tsedio/tsed-vitepress-theme/docs/tutorials/passport.md

 :::

 ::: tip
-For signup and basic flow you can checkout one of our examples:
+For signup and basic flow, you can check out one of our examples:

 <Projects type="projects"/>
 :::